This article provides a method to change the repository where backup files are stored.

 For documentation on changing the backup location of Veeam Agent jobs not directly controlled by Veeam Backup & Replication, but targeting a Veeam Backup & Replication server's repository, refer to vee.am/kb2321

-If you have attempted to manually import the backup files using the Import button in the ribbon prior to performing the steps below you must first "Remove from configuration" any backups that were manually imported.
-These will be identifiable in the Backups > Disk (Imported) section, they will be listed with the suffix _imported and will have no repository listed in the Repository column.
+If you have attempted to manually import the backup, prior to performing the steps outline in this article, you must first "Remove from configuration" any backups that were manually imported.
+These will be identifiable in the Backups > Disk (Imported) section.
+They will be listed with the suffix _imported and will have no repository listed in the Repository column.

 There are two primary situations and respective methods that this KB article documents.